csc-training/hpc-python/docs/03-cython.md

     - Existing libraries
     - Own code written in C or Fortran
 - Python C-API provides the most comprehensive way to extend Python
-- Cffi, cython, and f2py can provide easier approaches
+- CFFI, Cython, and f2py can provide easier approaches

-# cffi
+# CFFI

 - C Foreign Function Interface for Python
 - Interact with almost any C code